 9. Location-Appropriate Clothes

-Heading to the tropics to escape the blistering winter?
+Heading to the tropics to escape cold winter temps?
 Pack a change of clothes in your carry-on bag to accommodate the new climate.
 You don’t want to start your vacation off with heat stroke!

 10. A Satisfying Snack

-And One Thing Not To Pack: Your Sweatshirt
+And One Thing to Not Pack: A Sweatshirt

-Airplane cabins are notoriously chilly, so be sure to bring along a cozy sweatshirt or lightweight jacket (and socks!) for your trip, but don’t pack it in your carry-on.
-Airlines don’t count sweatshirts and jackets as one of your allotted two free bags, so drape them over your arm to save precious real estate in your pack.
+Airplane cabins are notoriously chilly, so be sure to bring along a cozy sweatshirt or lightweight jacket (and socks!) for your trip—but don’t pack it in your carry-on.
+Airlines don’t count sweatshirts and jackets as a carry-on item, so drape them over your arm to save precious real estate in your pack.